FindMySchool LogoFindMySchool

 The most recent full inspection picture is settled rather than volatile.
 The latest Ofsted inspection in October 2022 judged the school Good overall, and Good across each key judgement area, including early years provision.
 Ofsted also confirmed that safeguarding arrangements were effective.

-Academically, the 2024 Key Stage 2 results sit a little below the current England combined benchmark on the headline expected standard measure.
-That matters for families with a very outcomes led shortlist.
-At the same time, scaled scores for reading and grammar, punctuation and spelling are above the typical 100 reference point, and the school’s own documentation and inspection narrative put a lot of weight on sequencing, regular recap, and reading culture.
+Academically, the 2024-25 / 2025 Key Stage 2 results sit around the middle on the headline combined expected standard measure, with 60% meeting the expected standard in reading, writing and maths.
+At the same time, scaled scores for reading, maths and grammar, punctuation and spelling are above the typical 100 reference point, and the school’s own documentation and inspection narrative put a lot of weight on sequencing, regular recap, and reading culture.

 Admissions are competitive on the Reception entry route.
 With 88 applications for 43 offers, this is the kind of school where families benefit from getting the local authority application right first time and being realistic about preferences.